davidtkramer/mock_api/README.md

 ## Test Setup

 The simplest way to use a mock API in a test suite is to include the `hooks` module.
-This will setup your mock API to intercept requests before each test and reset the in-memory store after each test.
+This will setup your mock API to intercept requests before each test and reset any in-memory [stores](#dynamic-responses) after each test.

 ```ruby
 class ContactApiTest < ActionDispatch::IntegrationTest